 - Horizontal Pod Autoscaling

-While the above links go into details on how Kubernetes needs to be configured to work with HPA, a lot of that work is already done for you by Kops.
+While the above links go into details on how Kubernetes needs to be configured to work with HPA, the work is already done for you by kOps.
 Specifically:

 - Enable the Aggregation Layer via the following kube-apiserver flags:

 - Enable Horizontal Pod Scaling ... set the appropriate flags for

 To enable the resource metrics API for scaling on CPU and memory, install metrics-server (installation instruction here).
 The compatibility matrix is as follows: